 - unable or unwilling to return.

-The United Nations High Commission for Refugees (UNHCR) estimated that at the end of 2012 there were 15.4 million refugees in the world.
+The United Nations High Commission for Refugees (UNHCR) currently estimates there are nearly 20 million refugees in the world.

 Amnesty International Australia - Rethink Refugees